jqueryscript/ChatGPT-Resources/README.md

 - [ChatGPT-Assistant](https://github.com/pdparchitect/ChatGPT-Assistant) - A powerful extension that enhances your browsing experience on the ChatGPT website, with features like page fetching and more.
 - [ChatGPT-pdf](https://github.com/liady/ChatGPT-pdf) - A Chrome extension for downloading your ChatGPT history to PNG, PDF or a sharable link.
 - [ChatGPT_Extension](https://github.com/kazuki-sf/ChatGPT_Extension) - A really simple Chrome Extension (manifest v3) that you can access OpenAI's ChatGPT from anywhere on the web.
-- [chat-gpt-search-extension](https://github.com/Doragd/chat-gpt-search-extension) - A browser extension to display ChatGPT response alongside Search results (fork from wong2 and develop continually)).
+- [chat-gpt-search-extension](https://github.com/Doragd/chat-gpt-search-extension) - A browser extension to display ChatGPT response alongside Search results (fork from wong2 and develop continually).
+- [chat-gpt-assistant](https://github.com/msfrisbie/chat-gpt-assistant) - A browser extension to integrate ChatGPT everywhere.
+- [chatgpt-extension](https://github.com/iOliverNguyen/chatgpt-extension) - This extension loads ChatGPT in the current tab, allowing you to use ChatGPT along your working session.
+Simply click the extension icon in your browser toolbar to activate ChatGPT or use the shortcut Ctrl + \ .

 ## Other Externsions